lawrencesnead/Homework-3/README.md

 So that I can create a strong password that provides greater security

-## Business Context
+# Business Context

 For companies that handle large amounts of sensitive data, weak passwords can pose a real security threat.
 An application that can generate strong passwords quickly and effortlessly saves employees time and ensures secure access to data.

-## Acceptance Criteria
+# Acceptance Criteria

 GIVEN that a user needs a new, secure password

-WHEN prompted for password criteria
+THEN prompted for password criteria

-THEN a password is generated
+THEN a password is generated at the touch of a button,

+THEN easily attached to clipboard for use.